Unstructured-IO/pipeline-oer/README.md

 ## Getting Started

 To view the most common `Makefile` targets, run `make`.
 The `Makefile` targets include several options for installing and/or running the pipeline.
+The PDF parsing capabilities rely on the `poppler` package.
+Before installing the package, run `brew install poppler` on a Mac or `sudo apt-get install poppler-utils` on Debian to install the `poppler` dependencies.

 To install all of the dependencies for the pipeline, run `make install`.
 The pipeline is intended to be run from the base directory of this repo.
 If you want to run the pipeline from another